Regularization versus renormalization: Why are Casimir energy differences so often finite?: Formal mathematical argument

 and

-Note $d$ is the number of space dimensions.
-As will be discussed more fully below, the integer indexed $a_n$ have both bulk and boundary contributions, while the half-integer indexed $a_{n+{1\over2}}$ have only boundary contributions.
+Note that $d$ is the number of space dimensions.
+As will be discussed more fully below, the integer indexed coefficients $a_n$ have both bulk and boundary contributions, while the half-integer indexed coefficients $a_{n+{1\over2}}$ have only boundary contributions.
+(Some references re-label the Seeley--DeWitt coefficients $a_n\to a_{2n}$ to force all the subscripts to be integer.
+I prefer to keep the integer/half-integer distinction manifest because there are significant qualitative differences between these coefficients.)
 Then for the difference in heat kernels we have: